VerifyTests/Verify/docs/mdsource/parameterised.source.md

 Hashing parameter is achieved by using `UseParameters` in combination with `HashParameters`.
 Alternatively `UseHashedParameters` can be used as a wrapper for those two method calls.

+[Overriding text used for parameters](#overriding-text-used-for-parameters) is respected when generating the hash.

 [XxHash64](https://learn.microsoft.com/en-us/dotnet/api/system.io.hashing.xxhash64) is used to perform the hash.